What is Blockchain?

-Blockchain technology is the concept or protocol behind the running of the blockchain.
+Blockchain technology is the concept or protocol behind the running of blockchain and cryptocurrencies.
 Blockchain technology makes cryptocurrencies like Bitcoin work just as the internet makes email possible.

 Blockchain is based on two fundamental properties.
 It’s an immutable (unchangeable, i.e. a transaction or file recorded cannot be changed) distributed digital ledger (digital record of transactions or data stored in multiple places on a computer network) with many use cases beyond just cryptocurrencies.
 The immutability of the ledger means you can always trust it to be accurate and being distributed protects the blockchain from network attacks.